faroshq/faros-ingress/README.md

 # Faros Ingress

-Faros Ingress is a minimal universal ingress controller for EVERYTHING Using `faros ingress` you can expose any service on any port to the internet without any configuration.
+Faros Ingress is a minimal universal ingress controller for EVERYTHING Using `faros-ingress` you can expose any service on any port to the internet without any configuration.

 ![Faros expose](docs/img/faros.gif)